Roman von Ungern-Sternberg: Defeat, capture and execution

 The Bolsheviks started infiltrating Mongolia shortly after the October Revolution, long before they took control of the Russian Transbaikal.
 In 1921, various Red Army units belonging to Soviet Russia and to the Far Eastern Republic invaded the newly independent Mongolia to defeat Ungern.
 The forces included the Red Mongolian leader Damdin Sükhbaatar.
-The Soviets also began supporting the newly formed Mongolian Communist Party and its partisans in actions against Ungern and the government.
+The Soviets also began supporting the newly formed Mongolian People's Party and its partisans in actions against Ungern and the government.

 Spies and various smaller diversionary units went ahead to spread terror to weaken Ungern's forces.
 Ungern organised an expedition to meet these forces in Siberia and to support ongoing anti-Bolshevik rebellions.
 (Note: There was also the possibility of joining a White remnant in the Primorye, but that would have required briefly marching across China, where local troops might not have received Ungern well in the wake of his slaughter of the Chinese troops in Urga, and in any event the remaining Whites did not share Ungern's desire to restore the monarchy) Believing that he had the unwavering popular support of locals in Siberia and Mongolia, Ungern failed to strengthen his troops properly, although he was vastly outnumbered and outgunned by the Red forces.
 He did not know that the Reds had successfully crushed uprisings in Siberia and that Soviet economic policies had temporarily softened in Lenin's New Economic Policy.
 Upon Ungern's arrival in Siberia, few local peasants and Cossacks volunteered to join him.

 In the spring, the Asiatic Cavalry Division was divided into two brigades: one under the command of Lieutenant General Ungern and the second under Major General Rezukhin.
 In May, Rezukhin's brigade launched a raid beyond the Russian border, west of the Selenga River.
 Ungern's brigade left Urga and slowly moved to the Russian town of Troitskosavsk (present-day Kyakhta in Buryatia).

 Meanwhile, the Reds moved large numbers of troops towards Mongolia from different directions.
 They had a tremendous advantage in equipment (armoured cars, aeroplanes, rail, gunboats, ammunition, human reserves etc.) and the number of troops.
 As a result, Ungern was defeated in battles that took place between 11 and 13 June, and he failed to capture Troitskosavsk.
 Combined Bolshevik and Red Mongol forces entered Urga on 6 July 1921 after a few small skirmishes with Ungern's guard detachments.

 Chinese forces slaughtered most of a 350-strong White Russian force in June 1921 under Colonel Kazagrandi in the Gobi desert, with only two batches of 42 men and 35 men surrendering separately as Chinese were wiping out White Russian remnants following the Soviet Red army defeat of Ungern-Sternberg.
 Other Buryat and White Russian remnants of Ungern-Sternberg's army were also massacred by Soviet Red Army and Mongol forces that same summer.
 In Uliastai, Mongols beat Colonel Vangdabov's Buryats to death with clubs for being loyal to Ungern-Sternberg.